top of page

 5. If you don't have the book, print out a copy of the book cover.
 Pin it to your costume or attach a ribbon so you can hang it around your neck.
 It makes it easy for your friends to recognise your book character.

 6. Every costume is wonderful.
-Every child should feel 'magical'.
+Every child should feel 'special'.
 Remember to smile and have fun!

 spotlight project bw.png